-In June 2001, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations," and SFAS No. 142, "Goodwill and Other Intangible Assets," effective for fiscal years beginning after December 15, 2001, for acquisitions entered into prior to June 30, 2001, and effective immediately for acquisitions entered into after June 30, 2001.
+In June 2001, the Financial Accounting Standards Board issued SFAS No. 141, "Business Combinations," and SFAS No. 142, "Goodwill and Other Intangible Assets," effective for fiscal years beginning after December 15, 2001, for acquisitions entered into prior to June 30, 2001, and effective immediately for acquisitions entered into after June 30, 2001.
 SFAS No. 141 requires the use of the purchase method of accounting for all transactions initiated after June 30, 2001.
-SFAS No. 142 requires that the goodwill acquired as a result of a business combination should not be amortized.
-The Company has applied the provisions of SFAS No. 141 and SFAS No. 142 to the September 2001 acquisition of Manro Performance Chemicals Limited (see Note 3).
+SFAS No. 142 requires that the goodwill acquired as a result of a business combination completed after June 30, 2001, should not be amortized.
+The company has applied the provisions of SFAS No. 141 and SFAS No. 142 to the September 2001 acquisition of Manro Performance Chemicals Limited (see Footnote 2 for acquisition information).